alibro005/food-website/README.md

-Here’s an updated description tailored for a website built using only HTML and CSS.
-This i suitable only for desktop:
+This  website built using only HTML and CSS.
+This is suitable only for desktop:

 Honey Delight - Pure Honey Showcase 🍯
 Honey Delight is a simple and elegant static website designed to showcase and promote premium, organic honey products.
 Built entirely using HTML and CSS, the website features: